Sukhveer97/ML-Projects/Object Detection/README.md

 * [Results](#results)

 ## General Info
-For this project you will be able to use images and videos for object detection and tracking, I use the pre-trained YOLOv4 and the COCO dataset and the Darknet framework for this.
+For this project you will be able to use images and videos for object detection and tracking, I use the pre-trained YOLOv4 and the COCO dataset with the Darknet framework for this.
 YOLOv4 is much faster and accurate than its previous versions.
-You will be able to upload your own images/videos to this code, I am currently working on building this into a ML application/web-based product for commercial usability.
+You will also be able to upload your own images/videos with this code, I am currently working on building this into a ML application/web-based product for easier commercial usability.

 ## Technologies
 * Python 3.6 on Google Colab connected to Python 3 Google Compute Engine Backend (GPU)